 You are invited to participate in our public forum and voice your concerns about your drinking water.
 We meet the first Wednesday of each month, beginning at 5:00 p.m., at the Water Department Office, 226 Millers Falls Road, Turners Falls.
-Our Annual Meeting of the Turners Falls Fire District is held the third Tuesday in April.
+Our Annual Meeting of the Turners Falls Fire District is held in the spring.

-Our Department Board of Water Commissioners: Bruce Merriam, Kenneth Morin, Edward Pelis.
-Pump Station Operators: Jeffrey Hildreth, Stephen Fitzpatrick, Jason Watroba.
+2023 Board of Water Commissioners: Bruce Merriam, Kenneth Morin, Edward Pelis.
+Certified Water Operators: Stephen Fitzpatrick, Jason Watroba.
+Water Operators: Riley Watroba, Austin Felix